elibroftw/modern-desktop-app-template/README.md

 ### URL Schema (used with Single Instance)

-Use the instaled single instance plugin with the reading from below to get a Windows app URL protocol.
+The single instance plugin is already included in this template.
+Combine this plugin with the reading from below to get a Windows app URL protocol.
 This can be used for say Music Players, PDF Readers, etc.

 - [URL schema](https://gitlab.com/ioneyed/tauri-example-singleinstance)